-Our exposure to market risk is limited to interest income sensitivity, which is affected by changes in the general level of U.S. interest rates, particularly because the majority of our investments are in short-term, money market funds.
+Our exposure to market risk is limited to foreign currency and interest income sensitivity, which is affected by changes in the general level of U.S. interest rates, particularly because the majority of our investments are in short-term, money market funds.
+We place our investments with high-quality financial institutions.
 Due to the nature of our short-term investments, we believe that we are not subject to any material market risk exposure.
 We do not have any material foreign currency or other derivative financial instruments.
+The effect of changes in foreign currency exchange rates on our operating results was not material.

-Our existing credit facility bears interest at a rate which will be, at our option, either: (i) the applicable margin rate (depending on our leverage) plus the one-month LIBOR rate reset daily, or (ii) the applicable margin rate plus the 1, 2, 3, or 6-month LIBOR rate where the LIBOR rate cannot be below zero percent (0%) under both options.
+Our existing credit facility bears interest at a rate which will be, at our option, either: (i) the applicable margin rate (depending on our leverage) plus the one-month LIBOR rate reset daily, or (ii) the applicable margin rate plus the 1, 2, 3, or 6-month LIBOR rate.
 This facility is exposed to market rate fluctuations and may impact the interest paid on any borrowings under the credit facility.
 Currently, we have no borrowings under this facility; however, an increase in interest rates would impact interest expense on future borrowings.